NSCC-COGS/GDAA2030/README.md

 Once I see a few people jumped onto the git - expect to see some new materials coming on.
 For one, I would like to move our old tutorials up here so we can share them and maybe even begin to make some improvements.

-## making a quick edit change as requested in the class notes....A.Drake